mausumi45/E-Commerce-RFM-Analytics/README.md

 7. quantile()

 ### Key Insights :
-1. We can observe that Price has high correlation with quantity  but there is no correlations between any other features.
+1. Price is highly correlated with quantity, while no significant correlations were found between any other features.
-2. Location 36 has maximum sales.
+2. Sales are highest at Location 36.
-3. From month analysis , November has Maximum sales.
+3. November shows the highest sales based on monthly analysis.
-4. From hour analysis, 12 is the most busiest hour of the day.
+4. 12 PM is the busiest hour of the day according to hourly analysis.
-5.
+5. Top customers are those with the lowest recency, highest frequency, and highest monetary amounts.
+6. RFM segmentation revealed 10 distinct customer groups.
+7. Over 30% of customers have gold-level loyalty, 29% have platinum-level loyalty, 21% have silver-level loyalty, and the rest are titanium.
+8. CustomerID 4043 is the most loyal customer identified.